maidsafe/safe_network/README.md

 ## Using a Local Network

-We can explore the network's features by using multiple node processes to form a local network.
+We can explore the network's features by using multiple node processes to form a local network. e also need to run a local EVM network for our nodes and client to connect to.

 The latest version of [Rust](https://www.rust-lang.org/learn/get-started) should be installed.
 If you already have an installation, use `rustup update` to get the latest version.